Schrausser/SSR/README.md

 ![figure.\label{pic11}](pic11.jpg)

+Figure 8.
 Interactive simulation to compare sizes of stars:

 ![figure.\label{pic12}](pic12.jpg)

 ![figure.\label{pic13}](pic13.jpg)

+Figure 9.
 Hubble deep field (HDF) located at a right ascension of 12h 36m 49s and a declination of +62° 12′ 58″ (see Ferguson, [1996]()):

 ![figure.\label{pic14}](pic14.jpg)

+Figure 10.
 Towards the HDF from a distance of $r=151Mpc$ within the surrounding galaxy clusters and Laniakea supercluster (Tully et al., [2014](https://doi.org/10.1038/nature13674)) with relative historical positions:

 ![figure.\label{pic15}](pic15.jpg)

+Figure 11.
 Most distant quasars on the edge of the observable universe at $r>9Gpc$ (see e.g. Wang et al., [2021](https://doi.org/10.3847%2F2041-8213%2Fabd8c6)):

 ![figure.\label{pic16}](pic16.jpg)

-Local star cluster within Orion–Cygnus Arm containing the signs of the Zodiac and surrounding nebulae seen from a distance of $r=3kpc$:
+Figure 12.
+Local *star cluster* within Orion–Cygnus Arm containing the signs of the Zodiac and surrounding nebulae seen from a distance of $r=3kpc$:

 ![figure.\label{pic17}](pic17.jpg)